 Managing the cyber risks introduced by homeworking at scale

-Maintaining good cyber hygiene and data protection practices is vital, both on the technical side and when it comes to engaging employees to prevent attacks.
+Maintaining good cyber and data protection practices are vital, both on the technical side and when it comes to engaging employees to prevent attacks.

 The UK’s National Cyber Security Centre (NCSC) is a world-class advisory body, with free resources for firms and employees.

-- Protect your business from phishing: phishing is the most common type of cyber attack.
+Phishing is the most common type of cyber attack.
 Phishing typically entails sending an email that directs victims to a site which steals their information.
 It can also extend to ‘spear phishing’ – more targeted to specific individuals – and ‘whaling’ – directed at high-profile targets like senior executives.
 It’s impossible for users to spot every phish – but there are simple steps your business can take to protect your people and business.
-The NCSC has multi-layered strategy guidance on phishing
+The NCSC has multi-layered strategy guidance on phishing.

-- Refresh your knowledge: to boost your confidence or simply refresh your knowledge, try the NCSC’s free, 30-minute e-learning training packing, ‘Stay Safe Online: Top Tips for Staff’
+To boost your confidence or simply refresh your knowledge, try the NCSC’s free, 30-minute e-learning training packing, ‘Stay Safe Online: Top Tips for Staff’.

 Protecting your data